Maximka1993271/Password-Generator-Python/README.md

 A new slider allows you to customize the roundness of all UI elements from **0 to 25 pixels** – make it perfectly square or beautifully rounded.

 ### ⏱️ Configurable Clipboard Timeout (New!)
 Adjust the clipboard auto-clear delay from **10 to 120 seconds** using a slider in settings.
-The setting is saved to `config.txt` and persists between sessions.
+The setting is saved to `config.json` and persists between sessions.
 This gives you more control than KeePassXC's fixed 30 seconds!

 ### 📄 Enhanced PDF Export
 - **Full Unicode support** for Cyrillic characters (Russian & Ukrainian)
 - **Embedded DejaVuSans.ttf** font for professional PDF output
 - No more garbled text or missing characters in exported documents

+### 🌈 RGB Animation (New!)
+Dynamic color-cycling border around the main window with:
+- **Four independent RGB strips** – Different phases for top/bottom/left/right borders
+- **RGB under titlebar** – Additional strip below the window title bar
+- **Windows 11 titlebar color sync** – Titlebar changes color along with animation
+- **ON/OFF toggle buttons** – Enable/disable from settings, preference saved

 ### 🎨 Color Pulsation Animation (New!)
 The password field now features a **0.3-second neon glow animation** after each generation, with colors indicating password strength: